SuperNova76/FastFrames/README.md

 # FastFrames

 This repository is designed for producing metadata and running the FastFrames package for analysis tasks.
-Below are the steps to set up and run the package on LXPlus.
+Below are the steps to set up and run the package on Lxplus.

 ## Setup